BioHaven floating Island products mimic natural wetlands in form and function.

 Every BioHaven receives a polyurea coating of ‘armor’ that maintains its integrity against UV damage and against the pecking of ducks and geese.
 The armor is the same material that is used to line municipal concrete water tanks and truck beds and meets food-grade quality standards.
 BioHavens are lightweight when dry and can be handled safely without the use of heavy equipment.
 If they have to be removed from their waterbody for any reason, drying them out on shore first will facilitate transportation.

 It is important to note that PET sinks and is not found in the floating garbage gyres in the ocean.
+Unlike polystyrene, PET is commonly and easily recycled.
 Today, there are legitimate concerns about microplastics in water which are too small for normal filters to remove.
 Specifically, these are beads used in exfoliants and such.
 BioHavens are actually one of the few technologies that can remove them because they stick to biofilm-covered surfaces.